 An attorney representing California’s tribal casinos expressed caution to the state in proceeding down that path.
 While the attorney didn’t make any threats of litigation to challenge such a move by the Legislature, that wouldn’t be unheard of.

 The fact is that the state’s tribal casino operators have already filed suit against California on other matters.
-The tribes have their own version of a constitutional amendment they want to push as well.
+The tribes have their own constitutional amendment they want to push as well.

 The race to the ballot in November for voter referendums